Tips for Sustainable Vinyl Roof Decking Products

 Using water-based adhesives, Tufdek installers reduce the amount of VOCs (volatile organic compounds) that are released into the atmosphere.

-Tip Four: Look at End of Life Deck Membrane Options
+Tip Four: Look at End of Life Vinyl Deck Membrane Options

 What happens to your chosen decking product when its usefulness has ended?
 Can it be recycled, or will it end up in a landfill?
 Knowing what happens to deck surfaces when they are done is a key element to choosing a surface that will last and not negatively add to the environment.
 For example, composite decking is often hailed for its environmental properties (being that it is made from recycled plastic and waste wood), but being that it uses a combination of manmade and organic products it can neither be recycled or composted.

-Available in a range of colors, Tufdek offers low-environmental-impact, sustainable vinyl roof decking products that last and require minimal maintenance.
+Available in a range of colours, Tufdek offers low-environmental-impact, sustainable vinyl roof decking products that last and require minimal maintenance.